HOCC2011/NFCRelay-Server/README.md

 # NFCRelay-Server
-An Android app which relays it's nfc hardware to other devices.
+An Android app which relays its NFC hardware to other devices.